The CRESST experiment is a search for

 |

-Schema drawing of a CRESST-II calorimeter element
+Schematic drawing of a CRESST calorimeter element

 A typical transition curve.
 Since it is very steep,